Azure/azure-powershell/documentation/RFC/Model Flattening and Inline Creation .md

 ## User Experience

 `New-AzResource` is an example of where we have flattened `Hashtable` parameters into simple types.
 The `-Plan` and `-Sku` parameters are both examples of parameters that previously accepted a hashtable and have now been flattened.
-First, let's look at the parameters for `New-AzResource` in `Az` 2.6.
-I only show the `[-Plan <Hashtable>]` and `[-Sku <Hashtable>]` specifically from the help content.
+First, let's look at the `Plan` and `Sku` parameters for `New-AzResource` in `Az` 2.6.

 ```
 New-AzResource